Actindo-AG/Documentation/POS/Integration/06_CreateStore.md

 [comment]: <> (add link to Warehouse, Accounting, Settings module if available)

-# Create a store via wizard in POS
+# Create a store in POS using the wizard

 There are two ways to create a store in POS: via wizard that is described in this topic, or manually, see [Create a store manually](./06a_CreateStoreManually.md).

-## Create a store via wizard
+## Create a store using the wizard

 The store wizard guides you through all steps to create a store and its full functionality.
 Therefore, it is highly recommended that you use the wizard instead of creating a store manually.